fltt/make4java/README.md

 difference in performance between the original build system used (`maven`) and **make4java** is clearly noticeable.

+> **NOTE**: By default the `maven`-based build system will also run test
+> suites on the compiled code.
+> For a fair comparison you should disable them.

-Sure, you have to *manually* download all the external libraries required, but, on the other hand, this gives you the freedom to choose which version of the libraries to use.
+Sure, **make4java** requires you to *manually* download all the external libraries, whereas `maven` downloads them automatically.
-When using `maven` with *big* projects, with tens or hundreds of dependencies it happens more often than not to be forced to install two slightly different version of the same library, just because they are themselves dependencies of other libraries whose dependencies you can't control -- or maybe can, with great effort.
+At first this may seem to be a disadvantage, but when using `maven` with *big* projects, with tens or hundreds of dependencies it happens more often than not to include two slightly different version of the same library, just because they are themselves dependencies of other libraries whose dependencies you can't control -- or maybe can, with great effort.
+If you can control which version of a library to download, then you can choose the most suitable *single* version of that library.

 Tweak instructions
 ------------------